tienhv/facebook_data_scraping/README.md

 ## Download Photo from any Facebook profile

 This is a side project that was quickly developed while I'm working on my Face Recognition project.
 The Face Recognition project requires a lot of face images for the training and testing purposes.
-And I was too lazy to save each image from Facebook to my computer so I developed project to do that automatically.
+And I was too lazy to save each image from Facebook to my computer so I created this tool to help me with the automatic crawling.

 Since it's a quick project (~2 hours development time), there might be inevitable bugs or issues.
 If you found one, or fixed one, please feel free to create a Pull request, and I will look into it.
 Much appreciate your contribution.